iCliniq Logo

 • The drug is eliminated through feces (around 42 percent) and urine (approximately 22 percent).

-• The half-life for the elimination of Capmatinib is around 6.5 hours.
+• The half-life of Capmatinib is approximately 6.5 hours.

 Toxicity:

-The side effects of an overdose of Capmatinib are not much known; however, the chances of fetal toxicity are seen according to other clinical research.
+The side effects of an overdose of Capmatinib are not well-known; however, the chances of fetal toxicity are seen according to other clinical research.

 • Capmatinib has shown severe adverse effects in patients with interstitial lung disease, so it should be used cautiously in such patients.

-• An increase in alanine aminotransferase enzyme and bilirubin is seen in patients with liver disease, so caution should be taken in patients with liver disease by continuous monitoring of the liver profile of the patient when under the drug Capmatinib.
+• An increase in alanine aminotransferase and bilirubin is seen in patients with liver disease, so caution is advised in these patients, with continuous monitoring of the patient's liver profile during treatment with Capmatinib.

 • Capmatinib is toxic to the fetus, so it should be avoided in pregnant and breastfeeding mothers.

 Capmatinib is not indicated in lactating and pregnant women as it carries a risk of embryo-fetal toxicity, according to animal studies.
-However, there is much research needed in the field.
+However, much research is needed in the field.

 According to the research, Capmatinib carries a risk of fatal pneumonitis or interstitial lung disease.
-Patients on Capmatinib should be kept on regular monitoring for any adverse pulmonary symptoms.
+Patients on Capmatinib should be monitored regularly for any adverse pulmonary symptoms.

 The risk of using Capmatinib in the pediatric population is yet unknown.